Edinburgh – Scotland’s Golfing Capital

 There are approximately 600 courses across Scotland, around ten percent of which are in easy reach of the capital, including the likes of Dumbarnie Golf Links, Gullane Golf Club, Royal Burgess and Dalmahoy.
 It’s effectively a gateway for golf, a starting place from which to also venture into the golfing utopias of Fife and East Lothian.

-In addition to golf, as the owner of the Canny Man’s pub, Mark is well placed to discuss Edinburgh’s traditions and attractions.
+In addition to golf, as the owner of the Edinburgh institution Canny Man’s, Mark is well placed to discuss the city’s traditions and attractions.
 “We had our 150th anniversary in September 2021,” he continues.
 “There are older bars in Edinburgh [the Sheep Heid Inn dates back to the 14th century] but Canny Man’s has been family owned for 150 years.
 I’m the fifth generation of the Kerr family to work here.”

-It’s a remarkable achievement, and a remarkable pub – and the site of a private dinner under Golf Traveller’s Edinburgh itinerary.
+It’s a remarkable achievement, and a remarkable pub.
 Eclectically decorated – the walls are dotted with golf memorabilia, old signs, trinkets and a moosehead, a gift from a Norwegian customer who’s still an occasional visitor – it’s evolved more than been designed, although the impressive wine list is very much Mark’s work, and the menu, like so many Scottish restaurants have done for years, has a strong focus on the celebrated Scottish larder.

-The same can certainly be said of other restaurants in the itinerary, such as Amber (located at the Scotch Whisky Experience) and, at a rather more traditional level, at the Anstruther Fish Bar.
+The same can certainly be said of other restaurants dotted across the ‘kingdom of Fife’, such as Amber (located at the Scotch Whisky Experience) and, at a rather more traditional level, at the Anstruther Fish Bar.
 Anstruther – pronounced “Ainster” – was named Best Fish and Chip Shop in Britain in 2008 and been declared best in Scotland four times.
-It’s located in the East Neuk of Fife, an astonishingly pretty part of the region (a tour of which also features on the itinerary), and overlooks the waters where much of the fish served is caught.
+It’s located in the East Neuk of Fife, an astonishingly pretty part of the region, and overlooks the waters where much of the fish served is caught.

 As is often the case in Edinburgh, our conversation on whisky slips into discussing food – that celebrated local larder is front and centre here – and then to golf.
 They’re all, as Gary explains, part of Scotland’s unique appeal, things that couldn’t have evolved without this terrain, coastline or weather.